Rahafzsh/EmotionRecognitionByParallelProgramming/README.md

-# EmotionRecognitionbyAWS
-Parallel Course is the best
+# Facial Emotion Recognition by AWS